-You would be obliged to depreciate the cost of your van lease if a conditional sales contract is involved, according to the IRS criteria.
-If you use the van less than 50% of the time in any given year, you would not be allowed to take the special depreciation allowance.
+If you involve a conditional sales contract, you might have to depreciate the cost of your van lease, according to the IRS criteria.
+Plus you might not take the special depreciation allowance if you use the van less than 50% of the time in any given year.

-If you decide to use actual expenses, you will be allowed to deduct a certain part of every lease payment, as long as the vehicle is being used for business purposes.
-You cannot deduct any amount from the lease payment when the vehicle is used for personal reasons, for instance commuting back and forth to work.
+You can deduct a certain part of every lease payment if you decide to use actual expenses, as long as you use the vehicle for business purposes.
+Also, you cannot deduct any amount from the lease payment when you use the vehicle for personal reasons, for instance commuting back and forth to work.

 Deducting your Driving Costs